quietly-turning/literally-anime/readme.md

 #### preview audio for ScreenSelectMusic

-You can provide preview audio (to be played in ScreenSelectMusic but not in ScreenGameplay) by using two `#MUSIC` tags.
+You can provide preview audio by using the `#PREVIEW` tag.
+If you specify an audio file like `#PREVIEW: Theme of She and Her Cat.ogg`, it will only be played in ScreenSelectMusic (and not during gameplay which is where your video will play).

-Specify `#MUSIC:your-song-here.ogg;` as general audio so that StepMania plays it as preview music in ScreenSelectMusic.

-Then, lower in the ssc file with the fields for your stepchart, specify `#MUSIC:silence.ogg;` as stepchart-specific audio so that StepMania does not play any extraneous music during Gameplay.
+Be sure to keep `#MUSIC:silence.ogg;` set so that no extraneous audio is played during gameplay.

 ## example .ssc file